Kong/docs.konghq.com/app/enterprise/1.5-x/deployment/installation/amazon-linux.md

     ```bash
     $ scp bintray--kong-kong-enterprise-edition-aws.repo <amazon user>@<server>:~
     ```
+{% endnavtab %}
+{% endnavtabs %}

 ### Download your Kong Enterprise License

-- Download your license file from your account files in Bintray: `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`
+1. Download your license file from your account files in Bintray: `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`

-- Securely copy the license file to your home directory on the Amazon Linux system.
+2. Securely copy the license file to your home directory on the Amazon Linux system.
 You may use a command like:

     ```bash
     $ scp license.json <amazon username>@<server>:~